mehdinabegh/clean-code-persian/4_Comments/4_Comments.md

 }
 ```

-Nowadays, of course, we’d turn off the test case by using the @Ignore attribute with an
-appropriate explanatory string. @Ignore("Takes too long to run") .
-But back in the days
-before JUnit 4, putting an underscore in front of the method name was a common conven-
+Nowadays, of course, we’d turn off the test case by using the @Ignore attribute with an appropriate explanatory string. @Ignore("Takes too long to run") .
+But back in the days before JUnit 4, putting an underscore in front of the method name was a common convention.
-tion.
 The comment, while flippant, makes the point pretty well.
 Here’s another, more poignant example:

 ```java